 As mentioned earlier, it has been a long, long time since the nation's capital experienced the thrill of postseason baseball.
 While a big part of that was due to the absence of a team for 30+ years, the Nationals have not exactly set the league ablaze since moving from Montreal prior to the 2005 season.
 Heck, this is the first time that the franchise itself has been in playoff contention this late in the year since they went into the 1994 strike with the best record in baseball.

 In short, this is a franchise that has not had that many opportunities for success.

 It is the stated goal of every MLB team to win the World Series, and that cannot be done unless a team clinches a spot in the playoffs.
 Therefore, this success-starved organization owes it to everybody - the team, the fans, even baseball itself - to do whatever it takes to get into the postseason.
-They should not let a decision based on faulty reasoning get in the way of that.

 More Prudent Solutions

 The good news for the Nationals is that they have a couple of appealing options that do not involve completely shutting down Strasburg for the remainder of the year.

 The first solution would be to send him to the bullpen, which would allow Strasburg to get regular work while not building up his innings or pitch total by a significant amount.
 However, this could get him out of the rhythm of starting, and a loss of pacing could cause him to tax his arm further on individual pitches.

 A better idea is to go to a six-man rotation over the final seven weeks of the season, which would shave a couple of starts off of Strasburg's total and reduce his overall innings total to an estimated 173 innings on the year.
 If the Nats are still worried about Strasburg's health, they could also give him additional rest during this time.